 Congenital Heart Defects in Children

 There are several congenital heart defects that are detected and treated early in infancy.
-Most of them are abnormal connections among the veins, as well as other arteries of the heart (aortic and pulmonary).
+Most of them are abnormal connections among the blood vessels, as well as other vessels of the heart (aorta and pulmonary artery).
 These abnormal connections can allow unoxygenated blood to flow to the body instead of to the lungs, or allow oxygenated blood to flow to the lungs instead of to the body.
 They may also cause heart failure.
 Some examples of congenital heart disease in infants and children include:

 - Patent ductus arteriosus (when blood bypasses the lungs, preventing oxygen from circulating throughout the body)

-- Transposition of the great vessels (blood from the left side of the heart and right side of the heart intermix because the large artery connections are incorrect)
+- Transposition of the great vessels (blood from the left side of the heart and right side of the heart intermix because the large artery connections are reversed)

 - Coarctation of the aorta (a pinched aorta)

 What Are the Symptoms of Congenital Heart Disease in Infants and Children?

 The symptoms of congenital heart disease in infants and children may include: